 Victims of domestic violence often experience financial difficulties.
 This is especially true if the abuser has traditionally been the breadwinner in the family.
 Your abuser could also be intentionally creating financial hardships for you.
 In this section, we provide tips on how to manage your finances separately from your abuser, how to protect your identity, and how to address your debts.

 Separating your finances is a great step towards becoming independent from your abuser.
 However, you should always consider your safety first.
-Keep in mind that any action which has the potential to affect your abuser’s finances may lead to retaliation.
+Remember that any action which could affect your abuser’s finances may lead to retaliation.
 Example: cutting off access to credit cards or access to bank accounts.
 You alone know how your abuser is likely to react.
 Always remember that you may be able to seek a protection order from the court if your abuser retaliates against you.

 The following are important steps you can take to ensure only you have access to your finances:

-- Continue to monitor your credit report for any adverse changes or new accounts – notify law enforcement and the credit bureaus if you see a new account that you did not open.
+Continue to check your credit report for any adverse changes or new accounts – notify law enforcement and the credit bureaus if you see a new account that you did not open.

 Finally, you should beware of the potential for identity theft from your abuser.
 Your abuser may have learned personal information about you such as your social security number, date of birth, mother’s maiden name, current account numbers, or other sensitive information.

 If you suspect your identity is being used without your knowledge, call the police immediately.